 For a OCBC Cash-on-Instalments loan of $10,000 taken over a period of 3 years, this is how much interest you would be paying:

-They’ve also got a standby line of credit called OCBC EasiCredit.
+The first is a standby line of credit called OCBC EasiCredit.
+This is like a credit card, except for cash (if that makes sense).
 Once approved, you can withdraw cash as and when you wish using an ATM card.
 The interest rate for those who with an annual income of at least $30,000 is 20.90%.
 Earn less than that and you’ll pay 29.8%, which is basically as bad as getting into credit card debt.

 OCBC personal loan promotions